chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d_mixer_using_single_rotating_frame/3d_mixer_using_single_rotating_frame.rst

    :align: center
    :name: Ribbon Mixer Velocity magnitude

-In reality, the velocity field and its streamlines are visualized in an Eulerian frame.
+In the reference frame of the tank, the velocity field and its streamlines are visualized in an Eulerian frame.
 It is possible to do so by simply selecting ``velocity_eulerian`` in Paraview.

 .. image:: images/velocity_eulerian.png
    :alt: Ribbon Mixer Velocity in an Eulerian frame